SzySteve/mixd/README.md

 ### Deployment
 * Clone the repo
-* Launch a tiny Digital Ocean droplet with django set up
+* Run this as a django app
-* Put the repo up there where django apps go
-* Update nginx and gunicorn to point at the app
     * Make sure to drop `SPOTIPY_` env variabels in gunicorn config.